Onboarding New Products

 }

-To submit the file, navigate to the directory where it exists and use the Product Submissions API:
+To submit a JSON file, navigate to the directory where it exists and use the Product Submissions API.
+This httpie command submits the file product.json in the local directory:

 http POST \

-/merchants/$YOUR_MERCHANT_ID/product-submissions" \
+https://api-sandbox.merchants.zalando.com/merchants/$YOUR_MERCHANT_ID/product-submissions" \

 "Authorization:Bearer $YOUR_ACCESS_TOKEN" < product.json